hashicorp/consul/website/source/docs/agent/options.html.markdown

 ## Ports Used

-Consul requires up to 5 different ports to work properly, some requiring TCP, UDP, or both protocols.
+Consul requires up to 5 different ports to work properly, some on TCP, UDP, or both protocols.
 Below we document the requirements for each port.